kl3jvi/animity/README.md

 ## Description

-Anime X Stream parses website data and filter required info, thus It removes the ads for seamless experience.
+Animity parses website data and filter required info, thus It removes the ads for seamless experience.
 The app doesn't require account creation to use it.

 ### Features